 The ICR’s new Centre for Cancer Drug Discovery will focus on trying to outsmart cancer as the disease evolves to adapt to the latest treatments, and the pace of developments in artificial intelligence means we’re always taking steps forward in beating the disease.

-I’ll be taking about 30,000 steps forward on 13 October in the Royal Parks Half Marathon to raise funds for the ICR – and I’ll be keeping the devastating truths of cancer in my mind every step of the way.
+I took about 30,000 steps forward when I ran the Royal Parks Half Marathon to raise funds for the ICR – and I kept the devastating truths of cancer in my mind every step of the way.

 comments powered by